jsterner30/watchtower/README.md

 A rule is a class that gathers data.
 The data can be gathered from an API call, by scanning the downloaded zip file of a branch, or by other means.
 This data is then written to a JSON file to act as a cache.

 There are three types of rules:
-- Branch Rules: Gather data on a branch
+- Branch Rules: Gather data about a branch.

 - Secondary Branch Rules: Run after Branch Rules, rely on data gathered during branch rules (for example, we cannot tell if a branch is deployed through GH Actions until we parse GHA files using the dotGithubRule, therefore it is a secondary rule)